isaibrahim1/Quiz-Game/README.md

 ## 2. Design <a name="design"></a>
 ### 2.1.
 Colour Scheme <a name="colour-scheme"></a>
+I chose a simple and limited colour palette to avoid overwhelming users I have used #fff & #ffff as the primary and secondary colours used for background color.
+I have used #0075ff  submit button, spans and correct answer.

 ### 2.2.
 Typography <a name="typography"></a>
 ### 2.3.
 Imagery <a name="imagery"></a>
 ### 2.4.
 Wireframes <a name="wireframes"></a>